 No double benefit allowed.
-Certain self-employed individuals will claim these premiums as a deduction on federal Schedule 1, under Part II.
-The Indiana deduction will be the actual amount of these premiums paid, minus any amount of these already reported on federal Form 1040/1040-SR.
+Certain self-employed individuals will claim these premiums as a deduction on federal Form 1040/1040-SR. The Indiana deduction will be the actual amount of these premiums paid, minus any amount of these already reported on federal Form 1040/1040-SR.